Loading...

 Are users accomplishing what they came here to do — and are we helping them do it efficiently?

-Step 1: Thinking in Intents (Not Events)
+Thinking in Intents (Not Events)

 In conversational products, intent replaces the idea of “page views” or “button clicks" of traditional apps.